-After a stronger start, we expect capital markets to remain active throughout 2024 with issuance likely to reach higher levels than 2023 across all client segments: sovereign issuers financing large public deficits, financial institutions increasing capital and liquidity buffers ahead of the Basel IV implementation and many corporates refinancing bonds and loans issued during the COVID crisis.
+After a strong start to the year, capital markets are expected to remain active throughout 2024 with issuance likely to reach higher levels than 2023 across all client segments: sovereign issuers financing large public deficits, financial institutions increasing capital and liquidity buffers ahead of the Basel IV implementation and many corporates refinancing bonds and loans issued during the COVID crisis.

 Many of these new financings will have higher coupons than was seen over the last 10 years.
-As such, corporate issuers will have to be opportunistic in terms of how and when they tap bond and loan markets, given fierce competition across the credit spectrum and the volatile macro and (geo)political environments.
+As such, corporate issuers will have to be opportunistic in terms of how and when they tap bond and loan markets, given fierce competition across the credit spectrum and volatile macro and (geo)political environments.
 There may be a real advantage to capitalise on a strong market window to de-risk upcoming maturities, even though this may not correspond to optimal windows from an interest rate risk management perspective.
 This dichotomy could bring corporate treasurers to consider decoupling interest rate hedging from debt issuance.

 Moreover, we expect continued diversification through private placements and synthetic foreign currency debt.
 Vanilla and structured private placements can offer access to different investor bases and provide an attractive pricing point for long-dated borrowers.
-Similarly, currencies like CHF and JPY re-emerged in 2023 as a way to broaden investor bases geographically.
+Similarly, currencies like CHF and JPY re-emerged in 2023 as a way to broaden investor bases geographically and may be revisited in 2024.